hkumar102/UnitOfWork.Service/README.md

 UnitOfWork is a Dot Net Core Library to implemented for unit of work patterns, Query Handler Patter, repository and direct MS SQL queries using dapper.

+### Note**
+Keeping this repository private for now.
+If you you all think its something which you want to use then i will make it public.

 ## Installation

 Use [Nuget](https://www.nuget.org/packages/UnitOfWork.Service) the package manager to install UnitOfWork.